Trees as Living Memorials

 Q. Are trees at the ASCCA planted in memory of specific individuals?

-A. A select number of trees are planted by McInnis & Holloway each year.
+A select number of trees are planted by McInnis & Holloway each year.
 Due to the number of trees planted and challenges with ensuring that individual trees will survive, trees are not assigned to specific individuals, but are rather part of a forest that stands as a living memorial to those who have passed.
 To the best of our ability, we care for newly planted trees, but cannot guarantee that all will successfully take to new growing conditions.

 Q. Am I able to dedicate a bench or table at the ASCCA?